Advisory Council

 It is the expertise and experience of these individuals, particularly related to sanctuary resources and values, which combine to form a highly valuable collective body that is an effective resource for informed and timely sanctuary management.

 Thank you for your interest in the Monitor Sanctuary Advisory Council.
-If you have any questions, contact the SAC Coordinator by email or by phone at (757) 591-7329.
+If you have any questions, contact the SAC Coordinator.

-To keep informed about upcoming public meetings of the council, or opportunities to apply for council membership, follow us on Facebook and Twitter.
+To keep informed about upcoming public meetings of the council, or opportunities to apply for council membership, follow us on Facebook and X (formerly Twitter).

 We invite you to check this website for information on upcoming council meetings and hope that you can join us!